 His unique palette knife technique brings paint to life.
 It captures the essence of streets and the warmth of sacred places.
 He pours his heart into every brushstroke.

 The Sergei Moskalev art collections, like the Love Letter series, open a world where cities come alive.
-Paris, Rome, and Jerusalem are brought to life with joy and beauty.
+Paris, Rome, New York, and Jerusalem are brought to life with joy and beauty.
 These pieces are treasured by ambassadors, leaders, and art lovers worldwide.

 FAQ

-Who is Sergei Moskalev and what is he known for as a contemporary painter?
+Who is Sergei Moskalev, and what is he known for as a contemporary painter?

-Sergei Moskalev is a Russian-born Israeli artist painter, born in 1970 in Penza, Russia.
+Sergei Moskalev is a Russian-born painter, born in 1970 in Penza, Russia.
 He now lives in Jerusalem.
-He’s known for his city landscapes and poetic collections like “My Love Letter to Paris”.
-His work captures the soul of cities through color and emotion.He’s a member of UNESCO and the Association of Professional Artists of Israel.
-Moskalev turns cities and streets into timeless art, like love letters to his favorite places.
+He’s known for his city landscapes and poetic collections like “My Love Letter to: Paris“.
+His work captures the soul of cities through color and emotion.Moskalev turns cities and streets into timeless art, like love letters to his favorite places.

 Where did Sergei Moskalev receive his professional artistic training?

 Sergei Moskalev started at the Penza Art Studio in 1986.
-He then went to the Penza Art College and Academy of Arts.
+He then went to the Penza Art College and the Academy of Arts.
 There, he learned from Russian Master Painters.He continues to learn from masters like Velázquez and Turner.
 Their influence is seen in every canvas he creates.

-What is the “My Love Letter to Paris” collection by Sergei Moskalev?
+What is the “My Love Letter to: Paris” collection by Sergei Moskalev?

-The “My Love Letter to Paris” collection is a series of Paris paintings by Sergei Moskalev.
+The “My Love Letter to: Paris“ collection is a series of Paris paintings by Sergei Moskalev.
 It starts with an iconic Eiffel Tower painting.
 The tower is alive with movement, shown in bold strokes and soft colors.Instead of just showing a landmark, Moskalev captures the romance of Paris.
 Each painting feels like a handwritten note to the City of Light.

 How did Sergei Moskalev develop his signature palette knife technique and expressive brushwork?